RESPOND 2.5.1

 History Tracking

-History objects record state vectors at each timestep, enabling analysis of state trajectories over time.
-Histories support sparse timesteps—gaps are automatically filled with zero vectors.
+History objects record state vectors at timesteps, enabling analysis of state trajectories over time.
+Histories support sparse timesteps and can return contiguous vectors with zero-filled gaps.

 Model Class